STEP 1: Do you qualify as an eligible offender for expungement?

 - Your interests in having the record(s) sealed outweigh any legitimate governmental need to maintain the record.

 WANT TO DISCUSS YOUR CASE?

-If you are unsure whether you qualify for an expungement please contact Dimitri Makridis at (614) 349-4490 or Irene Makridis at (330) 394-1587.
+Unsure whether you qualify for expungement?
+Call Dimitri Makridis at (330) 394-1587.